saltstack/salt/doc/ref/states/top.rst

 .. note::

-    Environments in Salt are very flexible, this section defines how the top file can be used to define what ststates from what environments are to be used fro specific minions.
+    Environments in Salt are very flexible, this section defines how the top file can be used to define what states from what environments are to be used fro specific minions.

     If the intent is to bind minions to specific environments, then the